-Supermarket driver's Coronation and wedding dilemma
+Supermarket driver's coronation and wedding dilemma

 A supermarket delivery driver from Wisbech has been caught up in the ultimate diary-clash dilemma.

-Geoff Norris has been invited to the Coronation - when he was meant to be getting ready to be best man at his son's wedding, in Greece.
+Geoff Norris has been invited to the coronation - when he was meant to be getting ready to be best man at his son's wedding, in Greece.

 With the help of friends, he is hoping to make both landmark events.